dsyme/dsyme-presentations/design-notes/notes-on-learning-fsharp-1.md

 xs |> List.filter  f1 |> List.map f2 <--> [ for x in xs do if f1 x then yield f2 x ]
 ```

+The `yield` can be dropped in the above.

 ## Why we use fold a lot less than you might think

 Fold is used a lot less than in other functional languages.
 There are two reasons